unibo-spe/spe-slides/content/09-containerization/_index.md

 - the service is exposed on __all master nodes__ in the Swarm

-- so, the `wordpress` service above could be visited from several URL:
+- so, the `wordpress` service above could be visited from several URLs:
     + http://storage1.stairwai.ce.almaai.unibo.it:8889
     + http://inference1.stairwai.ce.almaai.unibo.it:8889
     + http://inference4.stairwai.ce.almaai.unibo.it:8889